radiomuseum/cohiradia-website/content/en/archiv/jukebox.md

 However, it would be desirable to be able to play back signals on, for example, radio devices from the 20s to 50s that at least fit the content of these devices.
 The **COHI Jukebox** section attempts to approach this topic by providing synthetic AM bands in the long and medium wave range that have modulated content and music of that era onto a variety of common carrier frequencies.
 To make this possible, Claus Peter Gallenmiller and Hermann Scharfetter started a joint pilot project in which software for generating such AM band signals was first developed and initial test data was generated.

 ## Echoes of Bygone Radio Broadcasts
-The series of recordings is now opened by a recording **Echoes of Bygone Radio Broadcasts: from 20's to 50's, Vol.1**, which very impressively conveys how radio actually might have sounded back then.
+The series of recordings is opened by a recording **Echoes of Bygone Radio Broadcasts: from 20's to 50's, Vol.1**, which very impressively conveys how radio actually might have sounded back then.

 On the various 'stations' you will find, on the one hand, a rich music program from Claus Peter Gallenmiller's shellac collection and, on the other hand, a selection of excerpts from archive recordings of historical radio broadcasts.

+The second file , titled **Europa 1**, is not yet complete, but it marks the beginning of a collection of radio broadcasts that were actually aired on the frequencies assigned to the respective broadcasters at the time.
+The broadcasts date from 1960 to 1983 and come partly from private tape recordings and partly from public archives such as archive.org.
+Special thanks go to A. Knedlik, who has provided numerous files from his fantastic archive (see digiandi.de).
+We are currently working on expanding the collection to include additional important European stations.

-The recording has the same wav-IQ format as all previous COHIRADIA recordings and can be played back with the same software products described on the Hard/Software pages of COHIRADIA.
+The recordings have the same wav-IQ format as all previous COHIRADIA recordings and can be played back with the same software products described on the Hard/Software pages of COHIRADIA.

 For users who would like to assemble their own AM bands according to their own taste, please note: The synthesis tool has now been built as a standalone module into the COHIWizard, which can be downloaded from the [Software page](https://www.radiomuseum.org/cohiradia/software.html).